-3. Daystar Quark Chromosphere and Prominence filters:
+3. Daystar Chromosphere and Ha filters:

 Observe prominences and surface (Chromosphere) details using a simple plug in device that fits between the 2" star diagonal and the eyepiece.
+Check with the manufacturer to ensure this is all you will need with the particular telescope you are using.